informalsystems/hermes/docs/spec/tla/ibc-core/README.md

 # TLA+ specification of the IBC Core protocols

 A TLA+ specification of the IBC Core protocols ([ICS02](https://github.com/cosmos/ics/tree/5877197dc03e844542cb8628dd52674a37ca6ff9/spec/ics-002-client-semantics), [ICS03](https://github.com/cosmos/ics/tree/5877197dc03e844542cb8628dd52674a37ca6ff9/spec/ics-003-connection-semantics), [ICS04](https://github.com/cosmos/ics/tree/5877197dc03e844542cb8628dd52674a37ca6ff9/spec/ics-004-channel-and-packet-semantics), [ICS18](https://github.com/cosmos/ics/tree/5877197dc03e844542cb8628dd52674a37ca6ff9/spec/ics-018-relayer-algorithms)).
-In particular, the main module is [IBCCore.tla](IBCCore.tla) and models the system consisting of two chains and two relayers.
+In particular, the main module is [IBCCore.tla](IBCCore.tla) and models a system consisting of two chains and two relayers.
 The model allows to express concurrency aspects of a system with multiple (correct) relayers.
 The specification is written in a modular way, in order to facilitate future